espebra/scs/README.md

     # curl -L -X "DELETE" "http://somebucket.scs.example.com/targetfile"

 ## Troubleshooting

 * Ensure that you connect to scs using a valid hostname, or that you specify the bucket as a parameter if connecting to scs using an IP address.
 * Ensure that xinetd or rsyncd is running, listening on port 873/tcp.
 * Ensure that /srv/files and /var/log/scs is writable by the user running scs.
 * /var/log/messages and /var/log/scs/error.log will provide information which is useful for debugging.

+## Roadmap

+* Authentication
+* Lazy replication daemon to scan through all objects (not just the queue) and perform replication.
+* Reaper daemon to quarantine files with invalid md5 checksums.
+* API compability with some of the most used features in S3

 ## Thanks